Anti-discrimination law: United States

 In 1868 after the American Civil War, the Fourteenth Amendment to the United States Constitution was ratified, including the Equal Protection Clause.
 It was an effort by John Bingham and other Radical Republicans to protect formerly-enslaved people from discrimination.
-Nevertheless, the promises of this and other Reconstruction Amendments went largely unfulfilled for nearly a century thanks to the profusion of racist Jim Crow laws designed to oppress persons of color and reinforce racial segregation in the United States.
+Nevertheless, the promises of this and other Reconstruction Amendments went largely unfulfilled for nearly a century due to the profusion of racist Jim Crow laws designed to oppress persons of color and reinforce racial segregation in the United States.
 The Civil Rights Act of 1964 was the next major development in anti-discrimination law in the US, though prior civil rights legislation (such as the Civil Rights Act of 1957) addressed some forms of discrimination, the Civil Rights Act of 1964 was much broader, providing protections for race, colour, religion, sex, or national origin in the areas of voting, education, employment, and public accommodations.
 This landmark legislation led the way for other federal legislation, which expanded upon the protected classes and forms of discrimination prohibited under federal legislation, such as the Fair Housing Act or the Americans with Disabilities Act.
 These protections have also been expanded through the courts interpretation of these pieces of legislation.
 For example, the U.S. Courts of Appeals for the Seventh and Second Circuits, and later the U.S. Supreme Court in Bostock v.
 Clayton County, ruled that employment discrimination based on sexual orientation is a violation of Title VII of the Civil Rights Act.
 In addition to federal legislation, there are numerous state and local laws that address discrimination that is not covered by these laws.